dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/enhancing-the-gridview/inserting-a-new-record-from-the-gridview-s-footer-cs.md

 [!code-csharp[Main](inserting-a-new-record-from-the-gridview-s-footer-cs/samples/sample6.cs)]

 > [!NOTE]
 > You may be wondering why the event handler bothers checking the `Page.IsValid` property.
-After all, won t the postback be suppressed if invalid data is provided in the inserting interface?
+After all, won't the postback be suppressed if invalid data is provided in the inserting interface?
 This assumption is correct as long as the user has not disabled JavaScript or has taken steps to circumvent the client-side validation logic.
 In short, one should never rely strictly on client-side validation; a server-side check for validity should always be performed before working with the data.

 In Step 1 we created the `ProductsDataSource` ObjectDataSource such that its `Insert()` method is mapped to the `ProductsBLL` class s `AddProduct` method.
 To insert the new record into the `Products` table, we can simply invoke the ObjectDataSource s `Insert()` method: